Tithira99/ABX-Database-Management/README.md

-This is a Database Management System for a company using C#.
+This is a Database Management System for ABC company developed using C#.

 This code was executed using Visual Studio.